Introducing LAI GSA Officers 2017-2018!

 Here’s to a great school year!
 Please feel free to email me: firstname.lastname@example.org or stop by our office in the basement of Baldy (Room 6).

-Katarina (Katie) Silvestri (Secretary): I am excited to serve as your LAI GSA Secretary for the 2016-2017 school year!
-I am in my third year of my doctoral studies in the CISL program with a focus in literacies.
+Katarina (Katie) Silvestri (Secretary): I am excited to serve as your LAI GSA Secretary for the 2017-2018 school year!
+I am in my fourth (and hopefully final) year of my doctoral studies in the CISL program with a focus in literacies.
 I work as a GA in UB’s Center for Literacy and Reading Instruction (CLaRI), currently serving as their Research Project Manager.
-I am also excited to co-teach Language, Literacy, and Culture this fall with Dr. Fenice Boyd.
+I am also teaching Language, Literacy, and Culture in the fall semester.
 I’ve worked previously as an elementary school teacher (Kindergarten, first, fifth) and adjunct instructor (reading, writing) at Niagara County Community College.

 My research interests involve social semiotics and multimodality, New Literacies, and the methodological issues that are inherent in data collection, analysis, and representation in both of these domains.
 In specific, I am interested in how elementary age girls develop their identities and affinities in highly-gendered spaces (i.e. STEM subjects) through literacy practices in schools and other learning environments.
 I live in Tonawanda with my husband, Dan, and our two cats, Ringo and Niko.
 I love being outside, running, biking, walking, and pretending to know how to garden – I especially love food and cooking!
 I am also a musician, and I love 70s era funk and progressive rock.